sgodfrey66/Polls_and_press/part_03/readme.md

 6. What is your timeline for the next week and a half?
 What do you _have_ to get done versus what would you _like_ to get done?
 7. What topics do you want to discuss during your 1:1?

-We will use your progress report as a leaping off point for a deep 1:1 with Richard and Carleton.
+We will use your progress report as a leaping off point for a deep 1:1 with a member of the instructional staff.
 The best use of your time is to really flesh out this document so that your remaining time here can be most productive.

-After you submit this document no later than *9:00 AM, September 5, 2017*, we will set up times to meet individually with you to discuss the Capstone with your progress report as a jumping off point.
+After you submit this document no later than *end of day, November 29, 2017*, the team will set up times to meet individually with you to discuss the Capstone with your progress report as a jumping off point.

 ## Necessary Deliverables / Submission

-- Your progress report (touching on the points above) submitted no later than *9:00 AM, September 5, 2017* and a successful 1:1 with Richard and Carleton.
+- Your progress report (touching on the points above) submitted no later than *end of day, November 29, 2017* and a successful 1:1 with a member of the instructional staff.

-Please find the Google Form [here](https://goo.gl/forms/HeDlGqJcsP56LCVm1).
+Please find the Google Form [here](https://goo.gl/forms/52JPjyuazVumztZM2).